 It’s not a bad idea to wear gloves – if the spray foam gets on your skin, it can make a real mess!
 Use newspaper or something similar to protect surfaces around the tank.

 After thoroughly shaking the can of spray foam, start to apply it in thin layers.
-Make sure to put it on a little thicker around the base of any wood, to insure proper adhesion.
+Make sure to put it on a little thicker around the base of any wood to ensure proper adhesion.
 Also, cover the net cups with a thin layer.
 Do not apply any layers thicker than an inch or so – these will take a long time to cure.

 After you apply the foam, let the tank sit for several days until the foam is cured.
 If the foam was put down too thick, it may shrink and pull away from the sides of the tank a bit – if this happens, use more spray foam to fill the gaps.